 Materials Needed To Make Mini DIY Plant Pots

-- 56g block and a half of soft polymer clay — 56 grams of clay makes one pot
+56g block and a half of soft polymer clay — 56 grams of clay makes one pot.
+And that’s the great thing about polymer clay.

 Preheat your oven to the temperature stated on the back of the polymer clay pack.